opensubsonic/open-subsonic-api/content/en/docs/Reference/opensubsonic-api.md

 See [API Reference](../api-reference) for the basic API documentation.
 (Mandatory parameters, authentication, error handling, ...)

+Be sure to read [OpenSubsonic changes](../opensubsonic-changes) to easily identify the changes brought by OpenSubsonic.

 ## File structure vs ID3 tags

 Starting with version [1.8.0](../subsonic-versions), the API provides methods for accessing the media collection organized according to ID3 tags, rather than file structure.